Luar77/Project-Remix-Texture-Pack/pack/README.md

 cube 172:
 - By AlexisDrawz.
-- In Collab W. KetsuTT.
+- In Collab W. exiiTT.

 cube 173:
 - By bugpesto.